Noah-mh/pdf-reader/README.md

 ## Usage

-1. Place your bank statement PDF file in the root directory and name it `bank-statement.pdf`
+1. Place your bank statement PDF file in the in e-statement folder and follow by the bank name like e-statement/dbs.
 2. Run the script:

 ```bash